active-logic/activelogic-cs/Doc/Reference/Logging.md

 ## Logging using `Via`

+*[DOC REVIEW NOTE] in recent versions of AL, it appears that Eval is now a static keyword.*

 Without a `UGig` or `UTask` context, all the above idioms remain available except `Eval()`.
 In place of `Eval()` use `Via()`:

 ```cs